-- all housing units to be designed so that they are adaptable, extendable and able to densify over time; - more efficient utilisation of vacant land inside the urban inner core as well as the incremental growth and consolidation areas through infill initiatives; - the release of unused land owned by other state departments; - the promotion of mixed-use retail and residential development along key development nodes and transport corridors; and - the banking of land for future use, where the right type of development is not immediately possible.
+- all housing units to be designed so that they are adaptable, extendable and able to densify over time; - vacant land within the urban edge to be utilised more efficiently through infill initiatives; - the release of unused land owned by other state departments; - the promotion of mixed-use retail and residential development along key development nodes and transport corridors; and - the banking of land for future use, where the right type of development is not immediately possible.

-Densification objectives will inter alia be pursued though the ongoing implementation of the community residential unit (CRU) and the social (state-subsidised) housing programmes.
+Densification objectives will inter alia be pursued though the ongoing implementation of the community residential unit (CRU)7 and the social (state-subsidised) housing8 programmes.
 This will however require partnerships with private investors and developers, which will be encouraged by providing ready access to information on city growth paths, zoning and infrastructure upgrades or developments.